itwillwork/clear-render/README.md

 You can test the library >> HERE << (notice the console).

 ## Usage
-Wrap the component for which you want to watch.
-And yet! :checkered_flag:
+Wrap the component for which you want to watch. :checkered_flag:

 ```javascript
 import clearRender from 'clear-render';